Working after your pension starts

 Your monthly pension is subject to a re-employment earnings maximum each calendar quarter (e.g., January – March) if:

-- you are re-employed by an employer who contributes to the Plan, and
+- you are re-employed or engaged by an employer who contributes to the Plan, and

 - you do not rejoin the Plan as a contributing member.